bmcorser/_bmcorser.github.io/pages/about.rst

 What’s up?
 ##########

 I’m a programmer.
-I write code in Python, Rust, C++, Elm and JavaScript for data processing, analysis and presentation.
+I write code in Python, Bash, C++, Elm and JavaScript.
+My code does automation, data processing, analysis and presentation.
 I’ve also been known to produce the odd web application.
 I also really like maths.

 `:cake: :custard: :shaved_ice: :doughnut:`